shivani0416/pdf_to_txt_converter/INTRO.md

 # PDF to Text Converter – Flask Web App

-**PDF to Text Converter** is a lightweight Flask web application that allows users to upload PDF documents and instantly extract plain, readable text.
-It’s ideal for document digitization, data preprocessing or NLP tasks and is easy to deploy on any cloud platform (AWS, Azure, GCP, Railway, Render, etc.).
+**PDF to Text Converter** is a lightweight Flask web application that allows users to upload PDF documents and instantly extract clean, readable text.
+It also generates a concise TextRank-based summary of the extracted content.
+This tool is ideal for document digitization, data preprocessing or NLP tasks and is easy to deploy on any cloud platform (AWS, Azure, GCP, Railway, Render, etc.).

 ---

 ## 🔧 Key Features

-- **Instant Extraction** – Upload a PDF and get the text within seconds
+- **Instant Extraction** – Upload a PDF and get the full text within seconds
+- **Text Summarization** – Generates a short summary (TextRank-based) of the extracted content
-- **Clean and Simple UI** – Professional pastel themed user interface
+- **Clean & Modern UI** – Professional pastel themed interface with minimalist design
+- **Download Option** – Extracted text can be downloaded as a `.txt` file
 - **Cloud-Friendly** – Built with Flask; runs smoothly on any free cloud hosting
-- **Download Option** – Extracted text can be downloaded as a `.txt` file

 ---